MaverickMartyn/Gauntlet-of-Chaos/README.md

 **Magic:**
 * Ars Novou
-* Bewitchment (loads of cool magic stuff.
-Spiritual successor to *Withcery!*)
+* Something akin to Bewitchment/Witchery, if I can find it.
+Witchery is no longer maintained, and Bewitchment is Fabric only.
 * maybe other magic mods?

 **Under consideration:**
 * Origins.
 Depends on how many additional Origins I can  find.

 **Techinical Stuff (fixes & such):**
 * CraftTweaker (Allows tweaking of recipes to solve conflicts etc.)